-Things to think about to help you make your cloud migration a success
+Things to think about to help you make your Azure cloud migration a success

-The high numbers of adoption to cloud services has been credited to changes in the industry, such as the reduced cost of software as a service (SaaS) and platform as a service (PaaS), which is the dominant model for business software, and the release of Microsoft Azure is also a key feature.
-Azure integrates seamlessly with a range of other Microsoft products which are used in most offices across the world – such as SharePoint, Outlook and more.
+These high numbers of businesses turning to the adoption to cloud services can be largely credited to changes in the digital computing industry, such as the reduced cost of software as a service (SaaS) and platform as a service (PaaS), which is the dominant model for business software.
+The release, adoption and enhancement of Microsoft Azure is also a key feature.
+Azure integrates seamlessly with a range of other Microsoft products and business critical applications which are used in most offices across the world – such as SharePoint, Outlook and more.

-Whether your business is taking the first steps into a cloud infrastructure or you’re considering a change to the Azure platform, or are simply looking to make the most of your subscription, there are several things that you need to consider to get a successful outcome.
+Whether your business is taking the first steps into a cloud infrastructure, you’re considering a change to the Azure platform, or are simply looking to make the most of your subscription, there are several things that you need to consider to get a successful outcome from your cloud system.

-Global data centres ensure that as a business you can utilise the cloud as an unlimited computer resource that is both resilient and reliable.
-As some businesses are required to keep data in the UK, Microsoft Azure operate a UK data centre, which was completed in 2016, to meet these needs.
-However, for those that want the reliability of a global network but require some data stored in the UK, there is also the option of a hybrid solution which, through Azure Stack, allows you to manage your infrastructure exactly how you would through Microsoft’s own platform.
+However, for those who want the reliability of a global network but still require some data stored here in the UK, there is also the option of a hybrid solution.
+This, managed through Azure Stack, allows you to manage your infrastructure exactly how you would through Microsoft’s own platform.
 This option is a popular solution as it offers businesses the flexibility to operate in their own unique way.

 What Service and Support Do You Need?